Oseremhen/City_school_district_Analysis/README.md

 Analysis: Using Pandas and Jupyter Notebook, create a report that includes the following data.

-District Summary
+District Summary,
-School Summary
+School Summary,
-Highest-Performing Schools (by % Overall Passing) Lowest-Performing Schools (by % Overall Passing)
+Highest-Performing Schools (by % Overall Passing), Lowest-Performing Schools (by % Overall Passing),
-Math Scores by Grade
+Math Scores by Grade,
-Reading Scores by Grade
+Reading Scores by Grade,
-Scores by School Spending
+Scores by School Spending,
-Scores by School Size
+Scores by School Size,
-Scores by School Type
+Scores by School Type.